borivojekovac/borivojekovac.github.io/podcastinator/README.md

 - **Loading Issues**: Clear browser cache if the app doesn't load correctly
 - **Missing Features**: Check if you're in debug mode (`?debug`) for all features
 - **Usage Drawer Not Showing**: Click the gripper/hamburger icon at the top of screen to toggle the usage drawer

-### Getting Help

-1. Check the browser console for errors (F12 > Console)
-2. Verify your OpenAI API key is valid
-3. Ensure you have a stable internet connection
-4. Clear browser storage if experiencing persistence issues

 ## License